-Excessive moisture from concrete substrates can cause the growth of mold or mildew beneath the floor if not addressed prior to installation.
-Warranties state the floor is moisture and mold resistant.
+Excessive moisture from concrete substrates can cause the growth of mold or mildew beneath the floor if not addressed before installation.
+Warranties state the floor is moisture and mold-resistant.

 Water Resistant Rather Than Waterproof

-Personally I think these floors are great, easy to maintain, look beautiful but should not be considered waterproof but rather water resistant.
+We think these floors are great, easy to maintain, and look beautiful; they should not be considered waterproof but rather water resistant.

-At this time there is no flooring material that can be considered waterproof only water resistant.
+At this time no flooring material can be considered waterproof only water resistant.

 Realistically, your new floor is going to eventually get a minor scratch or dent.